Ferré Gola: 2019–2022: COVID-19 response, Casino de Paris concert, and Dynastie Volume 1

-In January 2021, Gola announced his upcoming double album, Dynastie Volume 1, which he said would feature his former bandmates from Wenge Musica Maison Mère, as well as several collaborations with Jet Set musicians.
-On 22 February 2021, he performed at the Palais de la Culture in Abidjan.
-In March 2021, Gola went to Guadeloupe to film music videos for the album.
-On 11 March 2022, he released the album's single "Rumba Trap", which blended Congolese rumba and trap music.
-On 17 March of that year, Gola officially signed a record deal with the Sony Music Africa label based in South Africa for the release of Dynastie Volume 1, which debuted on 25 March 2022, across various platforms including Spotify, Deezer, iTunes, and YouTube.
-It includes 17 tracks plus a bonus track with different music styles ranging from Congolese rumba, trap, salsa, ndombolo, R&B, and hip-hop.
+In January 2021, Ferré Gola announced his upcoming double album, Dynastie Volume 1, which he said would feature his former bandmates from Wenge Musica Maison Mère as well as several collaborations with Jet Set musicians.
+On 22 February, he performed at the Palais de la Culture in Abidjan.
+In March, he went to Guadeloupe to film music videos for the album.
+On 11 March 2022, he released the single "Rumba Trap", which blended Congolese rumba and trap music.
+On 17 March, Ferré Gola signed a record deal with Sony Music Africa, for the release of Dynastie Volume 1, which debuted on 25 March, across various platforms including Spotify, Deezer, iTunes, and YouTube.
+It includes 17 songs plus a bonus track, with different music styles ranging from Congolese rumba, trap, salsa, ndombolo, R&B, and hip-hop.
 The album features guest appearances by Josey, Innoss'B, and Chily.
-The songs on the album explore themes of love, disappointment, and social life.
-Within 21 days of its debut, Dynastie Volume 1 amassed over one million streams on Spotify and peaked at number-one in the top Best Sellers category on French Amazon Music.
+The songs explore themes of love, disappointment, and social life.
+Within 21 days of its debut, Dynastie Volume 1 amassed over one million streams on Spotify and peaked at number one in the Best Sellers category on the French Amazon Music.

-Following the album's launch, Gola embarked on performances in Nigeria and Guinea to boost its promotion.
+Following the album's launch, Ferré Gola performed in Nigeria and Guinea to boost its promotion.
 However, his tour concluded in early June due to legal issues in Paris concerning his family.
-Gola spent two months in prison and was released in August 2022.
+Ferré Gola spent two months in prison and was released in August 2022.
 In gratitude to his fandom, he released a song titled "Liberté", which garnered one million views on YouTube within three weeks.
-After a brief stint in Paris, Gola hosted a VIP live concert at the Sofitel Hôtel Ivoire in Ivory Coast before returning back to Kinshasa on 10 November 2022.
-He then performed at Kin Plaza Arjaan in Kinshasa, where he was joined onstage by Keblack and Chily.
-Towards the end of November of that year, Dynastie Volume 1 clinched the accolade for Best African Melody Album from Sony Music Entertainment Africa.
+After a brief stint in Paris, Ferré Gola hosted a VIP concert at the Sofitel Hôtel Ivoire in Ivory Coast, before returning to Kinshasa on 10 November.
+He then performed at Kin Plaza Arjaan in Kinshasa, where he was joined onstage by KeBlack and Chily.
+Towards the end of November, Dynastie Volume 1 clinched the accolade for Best African Melody Album from Sony Music Entertainment Africa.